Lady justice with law books

 Judgment

-The House of Lords, by a 3-2 majority, allowed the appeal, finding in favour of Chappell & Co Ltd. The court held that the chocolate wrappers did form part of the consideration for the sale of the records.
+The majority held that the chocolate wrappers formed part of the consideration for the purchase of the records.
+Lord Somervell stated:

 A contracting party can stipulate for what consideration he chooses.
 A peppercorn does not cease to be good consideration if it is established that the promisee does not like pepper and will throw away the corn.